humanmodeling/SuperHuman/README.md

 ### Special game

-- Flag battle The team have to take enemy flag or down all of enemy.
+- Flag battle

+The team have to take the enemy flag to win.

-- Blind battle Each player take the blindfold and use GridEye and Ultrasonic sensor to find the enemy players.<br>
-  Use only IR LED weapon.
+- Blind battle

+Each player will not be able yo use his/her ***view***.
+To support the user in the game he/her will use and GridEye (infrared sensor) and an ultrasonic sensor to find the enemy players. ***Use only IR LED weapon.***